How Sweet it is to Absorb Sucrose, But What if you Can’t?

 In either case, your body does not produce enough of the enzyme sucrase, which is used to break down sucrose properly.

-Symptoms that occur after ingestion of sucrose include excess gas production, bloating, cramping, and diarrhea.
-Like other digestive problems malnutrition can occur as well as a decreased quality of life.
+Symptoms that occur after sucrose ingestion include excess gas production, bloating, cramping, and diarrhea.
+Like other digestive problems, malnutrition can occur, as can a decreased quality of life.

-Sucrose is categorized as a disaccharide, meaning it is made up of two sugar units, glucose and fructose.
-The enzyme sucrase is what breaks down sucrose into the two individual sugar molecules that are absorbed and used as energy production and storage.
-Sucrose is commonly known as table sugar, which comes primarily from sugar cane and beets as well as processed foods where sugar is added.
+Sucrose is a disaccharide, meaning it consists of two sugar units: glucose and fructose.
+The enzyme sucrase breaks down sucrose into the two individual sugar molecules that are absorbed and used for energy production and storage.
+Sucrose is commonly known as table sugar, primarily from sugar cane, beets, and processed foods.

-When you have a sucrose malabsorption you are able to consume individual sugar molecules (monosaccharides), since they are already separated and do not require the enzyme for breakdown.
+When you have sucrose malabsorption, you can consume individual sugar molecules (monosaccharides) since they are already separated and do not require the enzyme for breakdown.
 Those with congenital sucrose malabsorption may be prescribed oral solution enzyme replacement therapy.

 For those who have developed this malabsorption, dietary changes are one of the best options for symptom management.

 The website www.sucroseintolerance.com has a comprehensive list of low-sucrose, low-starch foods to choose from.
-Other Elimination diets to try can be the FODMAP diet, as consumption of fermentable sugars may continue to inflame your GI tract causing unnecessary symptoms and flare-ups as well as inconclusive results of all of your hard work.
+Another elimination diet can be the Low FODMAP diet, as consumption of fermentable sugars may continue to inflame your GI tract, causing unnecessary symptoms, flare-ups, and inconclusive results of all of your hard work.

-Learning how to read nutrition labels and what to look for is also key in helping with making appropriate food choices.
+Learning to read nutrition labels and what to look for is also key to making appropriate food choices.

-Elimination diets are never fun, very hard to adhere to, often are nutritionally incomplete, but they can offer loads of benefits.
-The client I referred to earlier was determined and focused and strictly followed an elimination diet.
+Elimination diets are never fun, very hard to adhere to, and often need to be nutritionally complete, but they can offer loads of benefits.
+The client I referred to was determined, focused, and strictly followed an elimination diet.
 She maintained a food diary and would bring it and actual foods to her appointments so we could review the nutrition label together.

 Hi Navya, I am so sorry to hear this.
 I recommend reaching out to your primary care physician or, if you have one, your gastroenterologist.
 They can recommend specific tests to rule out or confirm sucrose malabsorption.